How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

 Independent Playtime

-By the end of this range, most will be ready to move to roomtime for independent play rather than playpen time if they haven’t already.
+By the end of this age range, most kids will be ready to move to roomtime for independent play rather than playpen time if they haven’t already.
 And it still isn’t too late to start this if you haven’t already.

 - Independent Playtime Lengths